voutilad/sisu.io/content/posts/paysim-part3.md

 > You may wonder, why didn't we use this procedure before instead of the
 > `gds.wcc.stream` procedure?
 Well, last time we didn't want to deal
 > with components with only a single Client because they're not very
-> suspcicous in our case.
+> suspicicous in our case.

 Run the following: